Skip to main content

 Starting the SSR Server

-Start the SSR server manually:
+composer dev starts the SSR server automatically.

 php artisan inertia:start-ssr